sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 <span class="articleDate">Written on: April 21, 2023</span>

 I've been a developer for a number of years now.
 Primarily iOS.
 Over the years I've learned to use Xcode quite efficiently.
 I wont claim to now all the ins and outs of Xcode but I do consider myself to know more than most.
 Below is a list of my learnings.
-Perhaps you'll find it useful too.
+Perhaps you'll find them useful.

 They are grouped into categories by what they are most closely related to, however they are listed in no particular order.
 If you wish to integrate them into your daily workflow, I recommend choosing a few at a time and honing them in, rather than trying to jump into all of them at once.